-The initial launch of IPOS is planned for the 2025 UN Ocean Conference (UNOC-3), after which a phased approach will be adopted for testing and adapting services, methodologies and the functionality of the proposed governance structures.
-A 24-month test period will allow the refinement of IPOS services in a number of pilot geographic regions, and ensure adaptability based on outcomes before gradual expansion into other regions.
-IPOS is envisaged to be embedded within the UN Decade of Ocean Science for Sustainable Development (Ocean Decade) - as a Decade Coordinating Centre or Office - to coalesce momentum and provide a framework for continuity and legacy.
+IPOS is planned for launch at the 2025 UN Ocean Conference (UNOC-3), in a phased approach for testing and adapting services, methodologies and the functionality of the proposed governance structures.
+This 24-month test period will allow the refinement of IPOS services in a number of pilot geographic regions, and ensure adaptability based on outcomes before gradual expansion into other regions.
+IPOS is envisaged to be embedded within the UN Decade of Ocean Science for Sustainable Development (Ocean Decade).
+Through this alignment, IPOS could coalesce momentum and provide a framework for continuity and legacy.
 Hosting under the IOC-UNESCO is one possible pathway for the longer-term vision.

-IPOS benefits from growing global political and scientific support including declarations and/or statements5 from the European Commission, Canada, Chile, China, France, Monaco, and support from an expanding Coalition of Scientific Institutions6.
+IPOS benefits from growing global political and scientific

+support including declarations and/or statements5 from the European Commission, Canada, Chile, China, France, Monaco, and Seychelles and support from an expanding Coalition of Scientific Institutions6.